TellH/AutoGo/README.md

 # AutoGo ![AutoGo](https://raw.githubusercontent.com/TellH/AutoGo/master/raw/Go.png)
 [![Download](https://api.bintray.com/packages/tellh/maven/AutoGo/images/download.svg)](https://bintray.com/tellh/maven/AutoGo/_latestVersion)
 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-AutoGo-yellowgreen.svg?style=flat)](http://android-arsenal.com/details/1/4047)<br>
-AutoGo is a library that bases on the runtime annotations just like the butterKnife and dagger.
+AutoGo is a library that bases on the Compile-time annotation just like the butterKnife and dagger.
 In other word, it will generate some code automatically according to the annotations you add during compiling to emancipate us from boilerplate code.

 ##Setup